legluondunet/MyLittleLutrisScripts/Bad Mojo/README.md

 # Bad Mojo Redux - GOG
 ### Description:
-"Bad Mojo Redux" provided by Gog
+Play "Bad Mojo Redux" provided by GOG on Linux!
 ### Technical notes:
-- This game will launch in a window with a 640x480 resolution.
+- This game will launch in a window 640x480.
 During my tests, the only solution to play this game in fullscreen is to use gamescope
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts

-# Bad Mojo Redux - CD
+# Bad Mojo - CD
 ### Description:
 "Bad Mojo Redux" CD edition
 ### Technical notes: